algosup/2024-2025-project-3-quickest-path-team-1/documents/FunctionalSpecifications.md

 The software must be implemented in C++ to ensure optimal performance and efficient memory handling.

 ## B. Performance
-The system should calculate the fastest path for typical queries within 1 second.
+The system should calculate the fastest path for all queries within 1 second.

 ## C. Scalability
 The software must efficiently handle large datasets (e.g., 24 million nodes in USA-roads.csv).